 President & CEO, and Secretary of the Board

-Dan is the President & CEO, and Secretary of the Board for United Way Centraide Canada where he leads a national movement for social change comprising over 1000 staff and more than 1 million donors and volunteers.
+Dan leads the United Way Centraide Canada’s national movement for social change, comprising over 1,000 staff and more than 1 million donors and volunteers.

 Vice-President, Communications, Marketing & Public Affairs

-Louise oversees communications, marketing and branding initiatives aimed at engaging United Way’s stakeholders.
+Louise has strategic oversight and accountability for communications, marketing and branding initiatives aimed at engaging UWCC stakeholders.

 Vice-President, Strategy and Transformation